 This functionality is provided by the AutoCounter feature (introduced in our FirePerf paper at ASPLOS 2020), and can be used for profiling and debugging.
 Since AutoCounter injects counters only in simulation (unlike target-level performance counters), these counters do not affect the behavior of the simulated machine, no matter how often they are sampled.

-9.5.1 Ad-hoc Performance Counters
+9.5.1 Chisel Interface